-Tell Me More: How Caste And Gender Influence Access to Health With Dr. Sylvia Karpagam
+Tell Me More: Talking How Caste And Gender Influence Access to Health With Dr. Sylvia Karpagam

 The idea of cultural relevance is important.
 If I eat rice and sambar daily, but my workplace provides me with only rotis instead — I’m not going to want to eat it.
 It’s important that children eat what they’re used to eating at home, in order to encourage traditional foods from resources within the area as it makes the cost of food cheaper and gets children connected to local cultures.

-Now a lot of people argue that Akshaya Patra is very hygienic, making it the major focus.
+Now a lot of people argue that Akshaya Patra is very hygienic.
+Why assume that school cooked meals are less hygienic?,.
 But, another major issue is that a lack of onion and garlic affects the taste of the food served.
 This is actually something documented by State Food Commissions set up under the Food Security Act.
 They visited many schools and received several complaints from parents and students about how they’re unhappy with the meals.
 But, these organizations continue to get these contracts because the systems that support them are much bigger than children and their mothers who demand better food for their children.

 As for the religious reasons involved in not providing eggs in mid-day meals, well look at the politics around it.
 The religious groups that don’t eat eggs mostly don’t study in government schools — these schools are more often occupied by children who eat meat, onion, garlic and eggs.
 So whose religious concerns are these really?
 Clearly a minority that holds power and political influence is dictating what children should not eat.